 - 1½ cups whole milk

 - ¼ tsp. kosher salt

 - 2 oz. goat cheese

 - Place flour, salt, and sugar in the bowl of a stand mixer fitted with the paddle attachment.
 Mix briefly to combine.
 Add butter and mix on low speed until the largest pieces of butter are the size of small peas.
 Add 3 tablespoons of ice water and mix on low speed until the dough just comes together.
 If needed, add up to 1 tablespoon more water, a teaspoon at a time, to help the dough come together.

 - Transfer dough to a lightly floured work surface and roll out into a 12-inch circle.
 Wrap the dough halfway around the rolling pin and transfer to a 9-inch pie dish.
 Gently press the dough against the edges of the dish, roll the overhang under, and crimp as desired with your fingertips.

 - Place pie crust in the refrigerator while you prepare the filling.

 - Bring a pot of water to a boil.
 Add asparagus and boil 2 minutes, until crisp-tender.
 Drain asparagus and immediately place in a bowl of ice water.
 After a few minutes, drain again and lay asparagus on a clean towel to dry.

 - Heat olive oil in a small skillet over medium heat.
 Add onion and cook, stirring occasionally, until softened, about 5 minutes.
 Add thyme and cook for 30 seconds.
 Remove from heat.

-- For the custard, in a medium bowl, whisk together eggs, egg yolk, cream, milk, salt, and pepper.
+- For the custard, in a medium bowl, whisk together eggs, egg yolk, milk, salt, and pepper.